Last updated Feb 26 2020

 Micro-conversions are the small steps a website visitor takes that lead them toward a final conversion (often referred to as ‘macro-conversion’ in this context).

-CRO professionals study micro-conversions to spot weakness in their sales or marketing funnels (such as pages where users drop off without reaching the final conversion page).
-Optimizing for micro-conversions can increase the number of visitors who make it through the entire funnel, thereby increasing total conversions.
+Conversion rate optimization (CRO) professionals study micro-conversions to spot weaknesses in their sales or marketing funnels (such as pages where users drop off without reaching the final conversion page).
+Optimizing for micro-conversions can improve the user experience and increase the number of visitors who make it through the entire funnel, thereby increasing total conversions.

-If you needed to buy a birthday gift for your 10-year old niece online, you would follow a path that looks something like this:
+If you needed to shop online to buy a birthday gift for your 10-year old niece, you would follow a path (often called an ‘ecommerce customer journey’) that looks something like this:

 - Visit the website